 Another area is updating buffer object data such as VBOs and Textures.
-If these are of a fairly small size it might not be a problem, but do not expect pure Python code to be able to efficiently feed CPU-generated data to OpenGL.
-If this data comes from a library though ctypes and we can avoid re-allocating memory for each frame we might be good, but this is not always easy to determine and will needs testing.
+If these are of a fairly small size it might not be a problem, but do not expect Python to be able to efficiently feed CPU-generated data to OpenGL.
+If this data comes from a library though ctypes and we can avoid allocating the memory for the buffer each frame we might be good, but this is not always easy to determine and will needs testing.